Sunday, July 31, 2016

 Charybdis in action

-Driver and lookouts at the crows nest
+Driver and lookouts up in the crows nest

 Then it was on with more bashing into the wind – for several hours – to our next anchorage, Isola Vulcano.
 Again, we were the only ones mad enough to keep up the grind.
 Just on dusk, we settled into a very busy and exceptionally deep anchorage under the cloud capped and smoking rim of Vulcano.
 The air is fragrant with the smell of sulphur gases and the bay rocks and rolls to the comings and goings of a vast number of commercial craft, but we didn’t care.
 With the anchor set, we scoffed the last of our (almost hard tack) provisions and fell asleep, rocking in the swell, dreaming of the little whale (a pilot whale?) we saw heading for a tasty fish supper at the Straits.
 “Watch out for those crazy men with harpoons!”
-GS had called in his wake.
+GS called after his wake.

-Under smoking Isola Vulcano
+Anchored under a smoking Isola Vulcano

 Romancing the Food